-Per the terms of our collaboration agreement with Teva, we have spent the required \$30 million in development costs related to custirsen.
-Teva is required to fund all additional expenses under our clinical development plan.
+Under the collaboration agreement with Teva, we had spent the required \$30.0 million in development costs related to custirsen.
+In accordance with the Termination Agreement, Teva was required to and did fund all additional expenses under the clinical development plan through December 31, 2014, after which date we took over responsibility for future costs following termination of our collaboration agreement.
+We do not owe, to Teva, any development milestone payments or royalty payments on sales of custirsen if any.

-Since our drug candidates are in the early stages of development, we cannot estimate completion dates for development activities or when we might receive material net cash inflows from our R&D projects, if ever.
+Since our product candidates are in the early stages of development, we cannot estimate completion dates for development activities or when we might receive material net cash inflows from our R&D projects, if ever.